CURRENT RESEARCH

 Mapping Historic Fines and Fees - Uncovering Changing Legal Landscape:

 • This project traces the evolution of fines and fees across the U.S., expanding on the Harvard Criminal Justice Data Initiative dataset, and illuminating funding patterns over time.
-The goal is a resource for researchers and policymakers in creating better funding infrastructure.
+The goal is to be a resource for researchers and policymakers to create better funding infrastructure.

-• Key Highlights: A first-of-its-kind comprehensive dataset tracing fines, fees, and other monetary sanctions historically at the state level across all 50 states.
+• Key Highlights: A first-of-its-kind comprehensive dataset tracing fines, fees, and other monetary sanctions historically at the state level across all 50 states and Washington, D.C.

 • This project analyzes the lasting cultural, social, and legal impacts of the Elizabethan Poor Laws and the influence of the poorhouse/workhouse on modern carceral processes and institutions.